-In most businesses the Company has acquired, the value paid to buy the business was greater than the value of specifically identifiable net assets in the business.
+In most businesses we have acquired, the value paid to buy the business was greater than the value of specifically identifiable net assets in the business.
 Under generally accepted accounting principles, this excess is termed goodwill and is recognized as an asset at the time the business is acquired.
 It is generally expected that future net earnings from an acquired business will exceed the goodwill asset recognized at the time the business is bought.
-Under previous generally accepted accounting principles, goodwill was required to be amortized, or regularly charged to the Company's operating results in its statement of operations.
+We do not amortize goodwill in accordance with SFAS No. 142 "Goodwill and Other Intangible Assets."

-SFAS No. 142, "Goodwill and Other Intangible Assets" requires companies to assess goodwill asset amounts for impairment each year, and more frequently if circumstances suggest an impairment may have occurred.
-Impairment must be reflected when the value of a given business unit in excess of its tangible net assets falls below the goodwill asset balance carried for that unit on the Company's books.
+SFAS No. 142 requires companies to assess goodwill asset amounts for impairment each year, and more frequently if circumstances suggest an impairment may have occurred.
+Impairment must be reflected when the value of a given business unit in excess of its tangible net assets falls below the goodwill asset balance carried for that unit on our books.
 If other business units have had increases in the value of their respective goodwill balances, such increases may not be recorded under SFAS No. 142.
 Accordingly, such increases may not be netted against impairments at other business units.